 There are two potential objections to my attempt to defuse the Credal Argument which I shall wish to address.
-The first objection concerns the kind of epistemic access we have to the propensities.
-The second concerns the status of reliability according to Chance Reliabilism and Accuracy Reliabilism.
+The first objection concerns the kind of epistemic access we have to propensity chances.
+The second concerns the status of reliability in Chance Reliabilism and Accuracy Reliabilism.